 Congenital Heart Disease

-Patent ductus arteriosus is another common congenital heart defect in cats.
+- Patent ductus arteriosus is the second most common congenital heart defect in cats.
 A developing fetus has a blood vessel that connects the aorta and pulmonary artery (leading to the lungs).
 This vessel is supposed to close up soon after birth.
 When the vessel fails to close, the kitten will have too much blood flowing from the heart to the lungs.
 While PDA can cause heart failure, it may be surgically repaired by a veterinary surgeon when the kitten is a few months old.

 Acquired Heart Disease